 As you continue with your program, don't be surprised when you run up against obstacles; they're inevitable.
 In fact, it's a good idea to expect problems and give yourself time to step back, see how you're doing, and make some changes before going on again.
-If you find your program is grinding to a halt, try to identify what is blocking your progress.
-It may come from one of these sources.
+If you find your program is grinding to a halt, try to identify what is blocking your progress, and revise your plan if necessary.
+Consider whether the people around you are supportive, and evaluate your own levels of motivation and commitment.
+High levels of stress can also derail a behavior change program.
+If stress is a problem for you, consider making stress management your highest priority for behavior change (see Chapter 2).